arangodb/docs/3.11/arangosearch-views.md

   Valid values are:

   - **none**: Do not store value meta data in the View.
-  - **id**: Store information about value presence to allow use of the `EXISTS()` function.
+  - **id**: Store information about value presence so that you can use the `EXISTS()` function.

-  Not to be confused with *storedValues*, which stores attribute values in the View index.
+  Not to be confused with the `storedValues` property, which stores actual attribute values in the View index.

 - **inBackground** (_optional_; type: `boolean`; default: `false`)